Orange, Vaucluse: History

 It was the capital of a wide area of northern Provence, which was parcelled up into lots for the Roman colonists.
 "Orange of two thousand years ago was a miniature Rome, complete with many of the public buildings that would have been familiar to a citizen of the Roman Empire, except that the scale of the buildings had been reduced – a smaller theater to accommodate a smaller population, for example."
 It is found in both the Tabula Peutingeriana and Le cadastre d'Orange maps.

 The town prospered, but was sacked by the Visigoths in 412.
 It had, by then, become largely Christianised, and from the end of the third century constituted the Ancient Diocese of Orange.
 No longer a residential bishopric, Arausio, as it is called in Latin, is today listed by the Catholic Church as a titular see.
 It hosted two important synods, in 441 and 529.
 The Second Council of Orange was of importance in condemning what later came to be called Semipelagianism.

 The sovereign Carolingian counts of Orange had their origin in the eighth century; they passed into the family of the lords of Baux.
 From the 12th century, Orange was raised to a minor principality, the Principality of Orange, as a fief of the Holy Roman Empire.
 During this period, the town and the principality of Orange belonged to the administration and province of Dauphiné.

 Artist's impression of 17th century city and its citadel, by G. Trouillet.

 When William the Silent, count of Nassau, with estates in the Netherlands, inherited the title Prince of Orange in 1544, the principality was incorporated into the holdings of what became the House of Orange-Nassau.
 This pitched it into the Protestant side in the Wars of Religion, during which the town was badly damaged.
 In 1568, the Eighty Years' War began with William as stadtholder leading the bid for independence from Spain.
 William the Silent was assassinated in Delft in 1584.
 His son, Maurice of Nassau (Prince of Orange after his elder brother died in 1618), with the help of Johan van Oldenbarnevelt, solidified the independence of the Dutch republic.
 The United Provinces survived to become the Netherlands, which is still ruled by the House of Orange-Nassau.
 William, Prince of Orange, great grandson of William the Silent, ruled England as William III.
 Orange gave its name to other Dutch-influenced parts of the world, such as the Oranges (West Orange, South Orange, East Orange, Orange) in New Jersey and the Orange Free State in South Africa.
+The Hôtel de Ville is a former private residence which was completed in 1671.